-The management incentive program is an annual cash incentive program that is designed to motivate and reward our executives for their contribution towards the achievement of shorter-term financial and operating goals that we believe drive our operating results and/or create shareholder value.
+The management incentive program is an annual cash incentive program that is designed to motivate and reward our executives for their contributions toward the achievement of shorter-term financial and operating goals that we believe drive our operating results and/or create shareholder value.

 Under this plan, the Committee, with recommendations provided by the Chief Executive Officer, establishes an annual target award for each executive officer, which is typically expressed as a percentage of the executive's base salary.
-For 2006 this target award level ranged between 20% and 100% of base salary for our executive officers, depending upon position.
+For 2007 this target award level ranged between 30% and 100% of base salary for our executive officers, depending upon position.
 Although each executive officer is eligible to receive an award under the plan, the granting of the awards to any individual is entirely at the discretion of the Committee.
 The Committee may choose to award the bonus or not, and decide on the actual level of the award in light of all relevant factors after completion of the fiscal year.

-For 2006, 80% of an executive officer's target award was based upon achievement of corporate financial and operating objectives.
+For 2007, 80% of an executive officer's target award was based upon achievement of corporate financial and operating objectives.
 The remaining 20% of the executive's target award was based upon achievement of individual objectives unique to each executive and their areas of responsibility.
-Both the corporate and individual goals were established by the Committee at the beginning of 2006.
+Both the corporate and individual goals were established by the Committee at the beginning of 2007.
+These included specific goals for revenue growth, gross profit margins, reduction in cash burn, maintaining product quality levels, and sales levels for our CoolAir product.
 At year end, the Chief Executive Officer prepared an analysis of accomplishments relative to the established corporate and individual goals for presentation to the Committee.
 The Committee made their own evaluation of the performance of the Chief Executive Officer's accomplishments.
-The 2006 target awards were based on the Company's 2006 corporate goals and included growth targets for revenue, product contribution margins, product quality and certain product development goals.
+The weighting of each of these individual goals to the total target award was established by the Committee and the same weighting was used for all of our executives.